GanpisettyNagasuryateja/Mobile-Friendly-Website-Using-CSS-Media-Queries/README.md

 ## Topics Covered

-- Responsive Web Design (RWD)
+### Responsive Web Design (RWD)
+Responsive Web Design is a technique used to create webpages that automatically adapt to different screen sizes, providing a consistent user experience across desktops, tablets, and mobile devices.

-- CSS Media Queries
+### CSS Media Queries
-- CSS Selectors
-- CSS Properties
+Media Queries allow different CSS styles to be applied based on the device's screen size.
+They are the key feature used to make webpages responsive.

-- Flexible Layouts (Flexbox)
+### Flexible Layouts
+The webpage layout was modified to adjust according to screen size.
+Multiple columns on desktop screens become a single-column layout on mobile devices.

-- Responsive Navigation Menu
+### Responsive Navigation
+The navigation menu changes from a horizontal layout on desktops to a vertical layout on smaller screens, making navigation easier on mobile devices.

-- Responsive Images
+### Responsive Images
+Images automatically resize within their containers while maintaining their aspect ratio, preventing overflow and improving display on smaller screens.

-- Typography Adjustment
+### Typography Adjustment
-- Viewport Meta Tag
+Font sizes and spacing were adjusted for smaller screens to improve readability and provide a better user experience.

-- Chrome DevTools Device Toolbar
+### Chrome DevTools Testing
+Chrome DevTools Device Toolbar was used to test the webpage on different screen sizes and verify that the responsive layout worked correctly.

-- Overflow and Scrolling Handling
+### Overflow Handling
-- Mobile-Friendly Web Design
+Responsive styling was applied to eliminate horizontal scrolling and ensure all webpage content remains within the visible screen area.

 ## Outcome
 The webpage was successfully converted into a responsive design.
 The layout, navigation menu, text, and images automatically adjust to different screen sizes, providing an improved user experience on desktops, tablets, and smartphones.